avaneev/biteopt/README.md

 (e.g. Bukin N.6) may not be solved acceptably as in most cases they require exhaustive search.

-Most hard constraints can be introduced by applying huge penalties to the objective function.
-Even binary penalties like "if(x>1)cost+=x\*10000" should work acceptably in most cases.
-Mixed integer programming can be achieved by using rounded parameter values in the objective function while value constraints can be implemented as multipliers, in this way: constraint c1:x1+2.0\*x2-3.0\*x3<=0 can be used to adjust objective function value: cost+=(c1<=0?0:abs(cost)\*sqr(sqr(c1))\*1000), with 1000 multiplier depending on the parameter value scaling.
+Mixed integer programming can be achieved by using rounded parameter values in the objective function while value constraints can be implemented as penalties, in this way: constraint c1:x1+2.0\*x2-3.0\*x3<=0 can be used to adjust objective function value: cost+=(c1<=0?0:100000+c1*9999), with 100000 penalty base and 9999 constraint scale chosen to assure no interaction with the expected "normal" objective function values while providing a useful gradient.
+Note that if the solution's value is equal or higher than the penalty base it means either a feasible solution was not found or the chosen constraint scale does not generate a useful gradient.
+See constr.cpp for an example of constraint programming. constr2.cpp is an example of non-linear constraint programming with both non-equalities and equalities.

 The minimal and maximal allowed parameter values (bounds) should be specified in a way to cover a wider value range, in order to reduce boundary effects